radiohertz/oknotok.xyz/content/posts/endpoint_security_rust.md

 This is a short tutorial using Apple's [Endpoint Security](https://developer.apple.com/documentation/endpointsecurity) Framework in Rust to build security applications.

-We will build a small security application that sends a notification to the desktop everytime someone SSH's into a machine that is running the application.
+We will build a small observability application that sends a notification to the desktop everytime someone SSH's into a machine that is running the application.

 # What is Endpoint Security?